-It is, therefore, not surprising that British ideals should have suffered a set back.
-Raikes refers to this in his book, The Englishman in India:-"Our countrymen grew into strange bad shapes and ways.
-Some took to shawls and turbans; and whenever they could appear out of uniform, delighted in the Mahomedan costume.
-Others frequented sacred ghats or bathing places, ate food only from the hands of a Brahmin, and aped the ceremonies of the Hindoos.
-A church built in Calcutta was put up for sale, and but for the piety of one man, would have been converted into an auctioneer's shop.
-The only sign of Sunday was the flag hoisted in cantonments.
-Ladies worked; men played cards.
-Occasionally a spinster might be found to boast that she read over the Church Service on Sundays 'whilst my ayah is combing my hair.'" this atmosphere of callousness it was entirely due to the piety of the few God-fearing men and women in the settlements and factories that the national religion had survived even in outward profession.
-It had been they, and the "war-broken soldier" now on pension, who had taught the children the elements of religion, reading, writing and arithmetic, and had, thereby, enabled them to fill the clerical posts in the Company's business houses and army.
-A realistic picture of a school conducted by an old pensioner is given by a writer in one of the earlier numbers of The Calcutta Review:-"Let us contemplate him, seated in an old-fashioned chair, with his legs resting on a cane morah.
+The life and conversation in India of those who bore its name, had hitherto done but little credit to Christianity.
+It was entirely due to the piety of the few God-fearing men and women in the settlements and factories that the national religion had survived even in outward profession.
+It had been they, and the "war-broken soldier" now on pension, who had taught the children the elements of religion, reading, writing and arithmetic, and had thereby enabled them to fill the clerical posts in the Company's business houses and army.
+A realistic picture of a school conducted by an old pensioner is given by a writer in one of the earlier numbers of The Calcutta Review :--- " Let us contemplate him, seated in an old-fashioned chair, with his legs resting on a cane morah.
 A long pipe, his constant companion, projects from his mouth.
 A pair of loose pyjamas and a charkana banian keep him within the pale of society, and preserve him cool in the trying, hot climate of this clime.
-His rattan-his sceptre-is in his hand; and the boys are seated on stools, or little morahs, before his pedagogue majesty.
-They have already read three chapters of the Bible, and have got over the proper names without much spelling; they have written their copiessmall, round text, and large hand; they have repeated a column of Entick's Dictionary with only two mistakes; and are now employed in working Compound Division, and soon expect to arrive at the Rule of Three.
+His rattanhis sceptre-is in his hand; and the boys are seated on stools, or little morahs, before his pedagogue majesty.
+They have already read three chapters of the Bible, and have got over the proper names without much spelling; they have written their copies-small, round text, and large hand; they have repeated a column of Entick's Dictionary with only two mistakes; and are now employed in working Compound Division, and soon expect to arrive at the Rule of Three.
 Some of the lads' eyes are red with weeping, and others expect to have a taste of the ferule.
 The partner of the pensioner's days is seated on a low Dinapore matronly chair, picking vegetables, and preparing the ingredients for her coming dinner.
 It strikes twelve o'clock; and the schoolmaster shakes himself.
-Presently the boys bestir themselves; and for the day the school is broken up". (a) Rudimentary and
+Presently the boys bestir themselves; and for the day the school is broken up"(a).
+Rudimentary and shallow as was the education imparted at such a school, it was something to be thankful for, especially when it is remembered that in •England itself illiteracy was the order of the day with the social grades from which the soldiery was drawn.
+Such as it was, it provided the Company with a useful class of writers and soldiers with at least some degree of literacy.